 You would steal from me?

-Balin had told him as much the day before the night Bilbo stole a pair of boots and fled the mountain.
+Balin had told him as much the day before the night Bilbo stole a too-big coat and fled the mountain.
 The old dwarf almost caught him packing the bags, only missing it, because Bilbo’s gotten quite good at the whole stealth thing.
 Facing trolls, goblins, a dragon and one mad king hadn’t been without its peril, but at least Bilbo doesn’t feel foolish calling himself a burglar anymore.

 “You shouldn’t worry,” Balin had said, kind smile ceaseless on his lips.
 He’d kept his eyes on Bilbo’s, so he didn’t notice the hobbit nudging a filled sack under his bed with a foot.
 “Thorin was sick.
 He will understand why you did it.”